catseye/The-Dossier/article/Recollected Games.md

 the Commodore 64, but this one is for the C64 only and is freeware.

 TODO: I should write about IFR simulators here a bit.

+### Big Mac

+*   available for: Commodore 64

+Full title is "Big Mac The Maintenance Man", I think.

+### Slinky

+*   available for: Commodore 64

+This one might be of note.

+### Crossroads

+*   available for: Commodore 64

+One of the best type-in games.

+### Lava Flow

+*   available for: Commodore 64

+An interesting type-in game.
+The lava works like a cellular automaton, a bit.

+### Everyone's a Wally

+*   available for: Commodore 64

+### Ultimate Wizard

+*   available for: Commodore 64
+*   published by: Electronic Arts

+Obviously influenced by Jumpman.
+Jumpman with spells and a construction kit, really.

 Arcade
 ------